Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Evaluation of other policies

 Under Probabilistic LRU there is an additional parameter $q$ that controls how close the algorithm is to LRU (lower $q$) versus FIFO (higher $q$).
 As always, there is a global linked list; however, now the ordering of items in the linked list is a mixture of FIFO and LRU.

-If a request for item $d$ is a hit, then, with probability $q$ {\em nothing} happens to the global linked list (as in FIFO).
-However, with probability $1-q$, we follow LRU, where: \begin{enumerate} \item The item $d$ needs to be unlinked from its position in the global linked list (a delink operation). \item The item $d$ needs to be attached to the head of the global linked list (a head update operation). \end{enumerate} If the request is a miss, then three things need to happen: \begin{enumerate} \item The item $d$ needs to be read from disk. \item The item at the tail of the global linked list needs to be removed (a tail update operation). \item Item $d$ needs to be attached to the head of the global linked list (a head update operation). \end{enumerate}
+If a request for item $d$ is a hit then, with probability $q$, {\em nothing} happens to the global linked list (as in FIFO), and, with probability $1-q$, we follow LRU.

+If the request is a miss, then three things need to happen: \begin{enumerate} \item The item $d$ needs to be read from disk. \item The item at the tail of the global linked list must be removed (a tail update). \item Item $d$ must be attached to the global list head (a head update operation). \end{enumerate}

 The service times for the usual operations turn out to be slightly affected by the value of $q$.
-This is because $q$ affects the queue lengths, hence affecting the communication overhead as explained in Sections~\ref{sss:model-ES}.
+This is because $q$ affects the queue lengths, hence affecting the communication overhead, as explained in Sections~\ref{sss:model-ES}.
 The queueing network for Probabilistic LRU is shown in the case of $q = 0.5$ (Figure~\ref{fig:ProbLRUcache}(a)) and $q = 1 - \frac{1}{72}$ (Figure~\ref{fig:ProbLRUcache}(b)).
 We chose these values because it turns out that $q$ has to be extremely high, $\geq 1 - \frac{1}{N}$, to show FIFO-like behavior.
 For all other values of $q$, our analysis (and implementation), shows LRU-like behavior.
 This is an interesting finding in its own right.